 Fortunately, the upcoming conference in Vegas presented a natural assemblage of global resources and people that we needed in order to tackle this problem head-on.
 We set aside 5 days to hunker down in a war room with engineers, technology functions, systems consultants, legal personnel, and people with intel on the customer from the past 15 years.
 Given the time constraints, we knew that week was our only chance at creating an effective counterstrike.

 I’m thinking, “We’ve only got 5 days to do this thing, how are we going to get aligned for that kind of execution?
 This is a critical moment that will define the company’s future, so how are we going to perform at a level that parallels that urgency?
 This is a situation where even the best just isn’t quite good enough.”

-In those five days after our meeting, we nailed down a 100 page document outlining a total of 392 million dollars in savings for Deutsche Telekom, and we did it with a unity and a precision that was straight from the Blue Angel’s playbook.
-That level of performance was exemplified with our follow through.
-Once the document was complete, we had personalized copies hand-delivered to 18 of Hitachi’s top executives, all around the world, within a 4 hour window.
+In those five days after our meeting, we nailed down a 100-page document outlining a total of 392 million dollars in savings for Deutsche Telekom, and we did it with unity and precision that was straight from the Blue Angel’s playbook.
+That level of performance was exemplified by our follow-through.
+Once the document was complete, we had personalized copies hand-delivered to 18 of Hitachi’s top executives, all around the world, within a 4-hour window.
 That was the level of formality that the Blue Angel methodology brought to this project, and it allowed us to make a lasting impression.